Sales tax holidays and rewards cards cut costs on clothes, shoes, computers and more.

-This year’s back-to-school sales-tax holidays kicked off in Alabama July 20-22, covering everything from books to computers to clothing and diapers.
-While most of the 15 tax-free weekends run Saturday to Sunday, some, like Alabama’s, include Friday.
-Maryland and Connecticut will hold sales-tax holidays for a full week, from Aug.
-12-18 and a week in August (dates are not set yet), respectively.
-The tax-free weekend in Texas, where Hull lives, is Aug.
-10-12.
+This year’s back-to-school sales-tax holidays kicks off in Alabama July 19-21, covering everything from books to computers to clothing and general school supplies.
+While most of the 16 tax-free weekends run Saturday to Sunday, some, like Alabama’s, include Friday.
+Maryland and Connecticut will hold sales-tax holidays for a full week.

 While sales-tax holidays are aimed at the back-to-school crowd, everyone can take advantage.
 Need a computer or tablet for yourself?
 Get it during your state’s holiday and pay no sales tax (if computers are eligible in your state).
 Apple has a webpage detailing which Apple products are covered in states that include purchases of computers and accessories.

-Other ways you can save on your spending on backpacks, binders, school uniforms and more, says Michael Foguth, the founder of Foguth Financial Group and father of five daughters under age 9, says to plan ahead.
+If you are looking for other ways to can save on your spending on backpacks, binders, school uniforms and more, plan ahead, says Michael Foguth, the founder of Foguth Financial Group and father of five daughters.

 Check with your child’s school or teacher to get a list of what’s needed – and then stick to that list, he says.
 Use your credit card rewards, too.
 “You want to spend the least and get the most” with the minimum amount of driving around, says Foguth.